-Deferred Payment Plan (Non-Doctor of Ministry)
+Deferred Payment Plan (Non-D.Min. only)

-The Seminary offers full-time students (defined for masters and non-doctoral students as a person taking at least 9 credit hours per semester; defined for ThM and PhD students as someone taking at least 6 credit hours per semester), who are in good academic and financial standing, the option of paying their Fall and Spring semester tuition obligation over the length of the semester.
+The Seminary offers full-time students (defined for masters and non-doctoral students as a person taking at least 9 credit hours per semester; defined for Th.M. and Ph.D. students as someone taking at least 6 credit hours per semester), who are in good academic and financial standing, the option of paying their Fall and Spring semester tuition obligation over the length of the semester.
 Tuition may be divided into four monthly payments.
 The first tuition payment (including all online course tuition) and all fees are due on or before the final date of registration.
-While online coursework is used to determine full time or part time status, on-line tuition charges are not eligible for deferred payment.
+While online coursework is used to determine full-time or part-time status, online tuition charges are not eligible for deferred payment.